ZoeJeanne/ab-challenge/README.md

 #ab-challenge

 Intro

 This repo contains a python file named challenge.py designed to cover teh aspects outlined in the task below.
 It also contains a csv file names sales.csv which contains the data to be processed as part of the task.
 The sales.csv file can be changed for testing purposes.

 ##How to run the code

-The code has functions ready with the correct paramters inplace to run end to end, please ensure there is a sales.csv file in the folder and then simply run the code.
+The code in the challenge.py file has functions ready with the correct paramters inplace to run end to end, please ensure there is a sales.csv file in the folder and then simply run the code.

 For testing purposes, the code will print the database table contents